In this article, we are going to see how

 A) Yes, absolutely.

-Q) So far we have 5 different (vibhaktified) words representing 5 different objects having 5 different properties.
+properties.
 How does this help in making a meaningful sentence. ?

 A) Here comes the climax.
 There is a rule of Sanskrit Grammar which states that words having the same vibhakti represent the same object and not different objects!
 So the 5 different (vibhaktified) words actually do not represent 5 different objects, rather they are like pointers that point to the same object because they all have the same vibhakti viz. first vibhakti!